 The power of social media is undeniable.
-From sparking wide-reaching political and social justice movements to unraveling a missing persons case, a lot of good can come from the masses simply using what’s at their fingertips.
+From sparking political and social justice movements to unraveling a missing persons case, a lot of good can come from the masses.

-At the same time, this power can result in spaces of negativity and hate.
-For brands using social media, harnessing the good and fending off the bad can be a challenge – especially for businesses in already controversial and restricted industries, such as cannabis.
+At the same time, this power can result in negativity and hate.
+For cannabis brands using social media, harnessing the good and fending off the bad can be a challenge.
+This is especially true if you’re in a controversial or restricted industry like cannabis.

-The trouble comes from the business perspective where the best thing to do for your reputation is to respond to ALL comments you receive on social media: positive and negative alike.
+The trouble comes from the business perspective.
+The best thing to do for your brand’s reputation is to respond to ALL comments you receive on social media, both positive and negative.
 But how do you respond to negative comments without losing your cool or saying the wrong thing?

 Here are some things to keep in mind when responding: